-And even though your steel may not look like it needs a clean before you weld, it is a good idea to check for and clean off any oil or grease.
+And even though your steel may not look like it needs a clean before you weld.
+It’s a good idea to check for and clean off any oil or grease.
 And prepare the surface with a grinder using a stainless steel compatible disc.

-It is important to know what kind of steel you are dealing with as then you can source the correct welding wire to use as filler material.
+You should know what kind of steel you are dealing with.
+Because then you can find the right welding wire to use as filler material.

 Type 308 wire will also weld most 300 series stainless steel up to type 308.

-Type 309 flux core welding wire for stainless steel will weld 300 series stainless steels up to and including type 309.
-It is also suitable for welding type 300 series stainless steels to other mild steel.
+Type 309 flux core welding wire for stainless steel.
+Will weld 300 series stainless steels up to and including type 309.
+It’s also great for welding type 300 series stainless steels to mild steel.

-Do check the welding parameters chart of your stainless steel flux core filler metal to check the stainless steels the manufacturer says their filler metal will weld.
+Do check the welding parameters chart of your stainless steel flux core welding wire.
+To check the stainless steels the manufacturer says their welding wire will weld.

-Important Considerations When Sourcing Flux Core Wire for Stainless Steel
+Important Things For You To Think Of When Buying Flux Core Wire For Stainless Steel

 One thing to pay attention to is the size of wire diameter you buy.
 No point buying 0.045 inch diameter wire when your flux core welder will only feed 0.035 inch or smaller.

-Its also true that there is no point buying a 25 pound spool because that is the minimum spool size the wire comes in, when your welder can only take a maximum of a 10 pound spool.
+It’s also true that there’s no point buying a 25 pound spool because that’s the minimum spool size the wire comes in, when your welder can only take a maximum of a 10 pound spool.